SapotaCorp

 Template vs HTML Email in SFMC: Which for Which Project

 Client onboarding.
 Content Builder is open.
 The first decision is whether new emails go through a drag-and-drop Template or straight HTML paste.
-The wrong default creates maintenance pain for the next two years.
+The wrong default creates maintenance pain for the next 2 years.

 Template vs HTML Email in SFMC: Which for Which Project